phillydotnet/Presentations/2023/0816-dotnet/README.md

 ## Tools You Will Need

 It really helps to download all of this before attending the class.
-Bandwidth may be minited and there will be dozens of developers doing the same thing at the same time.
+Bandwidth may be limited and there will be dozens of developers doing the same thing at the same time.

 The versions below are for reference.
 Any version close to this should work.